shadowartist201/TKA-PC-Port/README.md

 This is a project to bring TKA to PC (and hopefully other platforms) using the Xbox 360 version and Monogame as a base.

 ## Current status
-Missing some effects in Popaganda Pack.
+Popaganda Pack is done.
 Nyan Pack is bugged and incomplete.
+There is an audio delay.
 Supports gamepad and keyboard input.

-Controls as of 1/20/23:
+Controls as of 2/11/23:
-- S (start)
+- S (Start)
 - Spacebar (A)
 - B (B)